mathysgrapotte/100DaysCUDA/Day11/notes.md

 | Total SMSP Cycles       | 31334769792 cycle | 40671707040 cycle|
 | Opt.
 Est. Speedup       | 8.321%            | 7.497%           |
 ```

+We will provide an analysis of this in day 12!